rashiniyasp/Dual_Pose/README.md

 ## 🌐 Live Web Demo

 DUAL-Pose includes a privacy-preserving, 100% client-side web application for live yoga pose classification!
-It runs the DUAL-Pose model directly in your browser using ONNX Web Runtime—**no backend server required**.
-The video feed never leaves your device.
-Only the extracted skeleton is rendered on a clean white canvas.
+It runs the DUAL-Pose model directly in your browser using ONNX Web Runtime— Only the extracted skeleton is rendered on a clean white canvas.

 **Try it out locally:**
 1. Navigate to the `static` directory.